juliachristensen/PS239T_Fall2019/03_r-basics/01_intro-to-r.md

 R is an open source programming/scripting language used primarily for statistics and data science.

 ### Base R and Packages

-R automatically comes with a set of packages (functions and datasets) that are collectively referred to as "Base R".
+R automatically comes with a set of packages (functions and datasets) that are collectively referred to as **Base R.**

 Typically, we download additional packages because Base R isn't sufficient.
 Instead of trying to centrally write and distribute code, R relies on its users to identify and write packages to provide added functionality.
 This system contrasts with rival software like Stata or Excel where one centralized entity writes all of the underlying code for Stata.

-"Tidyverse" is a set of packages that have revolutionized how people program in R.
+**Tidyverse** is a set of packages that have revolutionized how people program in R. The creator of tidyverse, Hadley Wickham, is probably the most famous person in the R community today.
+He is also good at explaining things, which is why he is quoted so many times here.

+### RStudio

+We will be interacting with R using RStudio.

+RStudio is an integrated development environment (IDE) for the R software package.
+An IDE is software that helps computer programmers develop software by combining tools and improving user interface.
+RStudio is the most popular IDE for R.

 ## Advantages of R